 In 2001, the State Legislature passed AB-978, the California Native American Graves Protection and Repatriation Act of 2001 (Steinberg, 2001), requiring all state agencies and museums that receive state funding and that have possession or control over collections of human remains or cultural items to provide a process for the identification and repatriation of these items to the appropriate tribes.
 The bill also created a Repatriation Oversight Commission with oversight authority.
 The intent of the legislation was to cover gaps in the federal Native American Graves Protection and Repatriation Act (Udall, 1990) specific to the State of California.

-After the Repatriation Oversight Commission’s remaining unfunded for over a decade, the Native American Heritage Commission (Commission) was granted oversight authority.
+After the Repatriation Oversight Commission remained unfunded for over a decade, the Native American Heritage Commission (Commission) was granted oversight authority.
 In 2018, the State Legislature added additional Commission responsibilities under AB-2836 (Gloria, 2018), including providing technical assistance to the University of California (UC) in adopting policies and procedures adopted to expedite repatriation of remaining items in its possession.

 UC Committees.
-The Commission seeks nominees for the University of California (UC) Systemwide and Campus Native American Graves Protection and Repatriation Act Implementation and Oversight Committees pursuant to Section 8026 of the California Health and Safety Code.
+On June 24, 2021, the Commission approved nominees to the University of California (UC) Systemwide and Campus Native American Graves Protection and Repatriation Act Implementation and Oversight Committees pursuant to Section 8026 of the California Health and Safety Code.
+The Commission is continuing to accept nominees for the UC Systemwide and Campus Committees for future consideration.
 If you are interested in serving or nominating a candidate, please review the criteria and submission instructions at the UC Committee Nomination Page.

 - Establish and support a Native American Graves Protection and Repatriation Act Implementation and Oversight Committee systemwide and at each campus;